WORKING ON IT

 I completely recognize that the challenges we’ve faced, or are still facing, are far from the difficulties many others are dealing with every day.
 Let me just say that I am beyond grateful for so much in my life.
 Also though, the hard stuff is still hard some days.
 And sometimes that would make me feel bad because I’d look around and beat myself up that I should only feel grateful…and not tired or stressed out.

 I know it is not groundbreaking to say that how we handle a situation will likely impact our overall experience of it….(and yet, I still need to remind myself of this at times): Choosing joy, finding the silver lining, etc. But what I’m interested in is taking a look at what we go through more systematically to gain a little insight.
 Maybe you’re really good at always finding the joy in a situation.
 Or knowing what there is to learn from an experience.
-I am not always super skilled at that, particularly when my stress peaks.
+I am not always super skilled at that in the moment, particularly when my stress peaks.
 So, for me, I needed some sort of tool or guidance to really dive into how to do that.
 This is a part of what my research and my artwork is about.

 I’m interested in not only reflecting on how I handled or experienced something, but how that reflection actually takes place.
 Like how it will really happen.
 It’s one thing to say we’re reflecting on an experience, but are we really?
 Without a tangible way to do that, we may or may not be.
 For myself, and for my research, I’m interested in taking a critical look at my story.
 How have my own life events shaped where I am now and where I’m going?
 Specifically, the past few years.
 How have the combination of “common” life events impacted the navigation of them?